• Skip to primary navigation

 Sun-Dried Tomatoes.
 For this recipe, we used dry sun-dried tomatoes.
 We add them at the very end finely chopped.
 They just need to be rehydrated in warm water for 30 minutes before using them.
 If you are using oil-packed sun-dried tomatoes, they won't need to be rehydrated.

 Cashews.
 We use pre-soaked cashews to make the cream for our sauce.
 Leave the cashews soaking overnight in room temperature water.
 Or you can soak the cashews the same day, just make sure to use boiling hot water so they will be ready in 20 minutes.
+Another option is using oat cream like we use for making our vegan carbonara.

 Yeast flakes or nutritional yeast.
 To give our creamy sauce a cheesy touch, we use yeast flakes.
 We love adding yeast flakes when making pasta sauces as it’s a good source of vitamin B12 and gives your sauces a delicious cheesy flavour.